A Debate: Argument in Support of Personalized and Digital Medicine is the Answer

 - Abdel-Qadir H, Roifman I, Wijeysundera H. Cost-effectiveness of clopidogrel, prasugrel and ticagrelor for dual antiplatelet therapy after acute coronary syndrome: a decision-analytic model.
 CMAJ Open 2015;3:E438-46.

-Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Genetic Arrhythmic Conditions, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Hypertension, Smoking
+Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Hypertension, Smoking

 Keywords: Geriatrics, Individualized Medicine, Coronary Artery Disease, Cholesterol, LDL, Risk Factors, Platelet Aggregation Inhibitors, Genome-Wide Association Study, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Polymorphism, Single Nucleotide, Genome, Human, Genetic Markers, Blood Pressure, Genotype, Cardiomyopathy, Hypertrophic, Familial, Smoking, Nucleotides, Pharmaceutical Preparations, Pandemics, Myocardial Infarction, Genetic Testing, Hypertension, Stroke, Diabetes Mellitus, Genomics, Life Style, Primary Prevention, DNA, Drug-Related Side Effects and Adverse Reactions